An Ameriprise Financial study

 Continuing to prioritize saving for their future is paying off for investors.
 Despite the challenges of the past year, over two-thirds of respondents’ retirement goals are on track.

-- 69% said the pandemic did not change their plans
+- 69% said it did not change their plans

-- On the flip side, 13% said the pandemic delayed their target retirement date.
+- On the flip side, 13% said the pandemic delayed their plans

-Takeaway: Developing a financial plan that includes strategies to protect their assets and weather unexpected events can help investors navigate today’s challenges, while staying focused on tomorrow’s goals.
+Takeaway: Developing a financial plan that includes strategies to protect their assets and accounts for the unexpected can help investors navigate today’s challenges, while staying focused on tomorrow’s goals.